equivalent/scrapbook2/archive/blogs/2016-11-27-settup-ubuntu-16.04.md

-# Setting up Ubuntu 16.04 for Ruby on Rails app
+# Setting up Ubuntu 16.04 for Ruby on Rails app (Cheatsheet)

 Let say you want to quickly set up fresh install **Ubuntu 16.04** for [Ruby on Rails](http://rubyonrails.org/) application that uses Redis, Elasticache and Postgres.